LIFEHUBBER

 What appears notable

-Based on the official repository, readers may want to notice the two-step ingest flow, source traceability, graph insights, optional embedding search, source-folder watching, deep research providers, Chrome web clipper, local token-protected API, and companion agent skill.
+The repository is useful for checking the two-step ingest flow, source traceability, graph insights, optional embedding search, source-folder watching, deep research providers, Chrome web clipper, local token-protected API, and companion agent skill.

 Before using